Brewing: Wort cooling

-After the whirlpool, the wort must be brought down to fermentation temperatures 20–26 C before yeast is added.
+After the whirlpool, the wort is cooled to the appropriate fermentation temperature before being transferred to the fermentation area.
 In modern breweries this is achieved through a plate heat exchanger.
-A plate heat exchanger has sereral ridged plates, which form two separate paths.
-The wort is pumped into the heat exchanger, and goes through every other gap between the plates.
+A plate heat exchanger has several ridged plates, which form two separate paths.
+The wort is pumped into the heat exchanger and goes through every other gap between the plates.
 The cooling medium, usually water from a cold liquor tank, goes through the other gaps.
 The ridges in the plates ensure turbulent flow.
-A good heat exchanger can drop 95 °C wort to 20 °C while warming the cooling medium from about 10 °C to 80 °C. The last few plates often use a cooling medium which can be cooled to below the freezing point, which allows a finer control over the wort-out temperature, and also enables cooling to around 10 °C. After cooling, oxygen is often dissolved into the wort to revitalise the yeast and aid its reproduction.
+Wort is typically cooled in a plate heat exchanger from near boiling point to the appropriate pitching temperature.
+Cooling may use a single-stage system with chilled water, or a multi-stage system using water followed by a secondary coolant such as glycol.
+After cooling, the wort is oxygenated before fermentation to provide oxygen required for yeast development.

 While boiling, it is useful to recover some of the energy used to boil the wort.
 On its way out of the brewery, the steam created during the boil is passed over a coil through which unheated water flows.
 By adjusting the rate of flow, the output temperature of the water can be controlled.
 This is also often done using a plate heat exchanger.
 The water is then stored for later use in the next mash, in equipment cleaning, or wherever necessary.
 Another common method of energy recovery takes place during the wort cooling.
 When cold water is used to cool the wort in a heat exchanger, the water is significantly warmed.
 In an efficient brewery, cold water is passed through the heat exchanger at a rate set to maximise the water's temperature upon exiting.
 This now-hot water is then stored in a hot water tank.